bo1led-owl/blush/README.md

 Where `OPT` is one of Zig's optimization modes: `ReleaseSafe`, `ReleaseSmall` or `ReleaseFast` (also `Debug`, but plain `zig build` is more concise)

-To enable sanitizers, pass `-Duse-sanitizers` (this is not guaranteed to work)
+To enable sanitizers, pass `-Dsanitize` (this is not guaranteed to work)